 This report shows a list of all VMs with snapshots, including the oldest and the largest snapshots in the virtual environment.

-- Details table provides the list of VMs with snapshots and shows snapshot name, its location, date and time when the snapshot was created, snapshot size and state of the VM.
+- The Details table provides the list of VMs with snapshots and shows snapshot name, its location, date and time when the snapshot was created, snapshot size and state of the VM.

 Outdated snapshots consume valuable storage resources.
 Best practices for snapshots recommend that you delete snapshots older than 3 days, since they no longer reflect recent VM changes.